 201. Principles of Economics I. No credit granted to those who have completed or are enrolled in 400.
 (4).
 (SS).

-Economics 201 concentrates on the microeconomics of the modern economy: how prices and quantities of goods and services are determined under competitive conditions as well as in other types of markets; the distribution of income and wealth; the public sector; and related topics of current interest.
-The course format consists of three one-hour lectures per week (either Section 100, 200, 300) taught by the professor and one and a half hours of discussion per week (Section 101-113, 201-212, 301-312) taught by a teaching assistant.
-Grades are based largely on course-wide hour tests and the final exam, but there will be homework and/or quizzes in the sections.
+Economics 201 concentrates on the microeconomics of the modern economy: how markets function under competitive conditions as well as with various other types of market organization; the distribution of income and wealth; the public sector; socialism; and related topics of current interest.
+Grades are based largely on course-wide hour tests and the final exam, but there will also be quizzes in the sections.
 Economics 201 is the first part of the two-term introduction to economics.
 Both 201 and 202 are required as prerequisites to the concentration and to upper level courses in economics.
-Cost:2 WL:None.
-For information about overrides, call Lynette McAdoo at 763-9242.
-(Section 100: Laitner; Section 200: Laitner.
+Any student absent from the first two discussion section meetings will be dropped from the course.

 202. Principles of Economics II.
 Econ.
 201. No credit granted to those who have completed or are enrolled in Econ.
 400. (4).
 (SS).

 Economics 201 and 202 are required as prerequisites to the concentration and to upper-level courses in Economics.
 In Economics 202, the fundamental concepts and theories of macroeconomics are developed and used to analyze problems of current interest.
-The major concerns of this course are the determinants of GDP, unemployment, inflation, international trade, and economic growth.
-The course format consists of three hours of lecture per week (either 100 or 200) by the professor and one and a half hours of section meetings (101-109 or 201-212) each week by a teaching assistant.
+The major concerns of this course are the determinants of GNP, unemployment, inflation, international trade, and economic growth.
 The section meetings are limited to 35 students.
-Cost:2 WL:Contact Lynette McAdoo, Dept. of Economics (Section 100: Stafford; Section 200: Hymans)

 401. Intermediate Microeconomic Theory.
 Econ.
 201 and 202, and Math.
 115. (4).
 (SS).